nextcloud/documentation/admin_manual/configuration_database/bigint_identifiers.rst

 Because changing columns on huge tables can take quite a while (up to hours or days), the update from Nextcloud 12 or earlier did not perform this migration on the filecache and activity table.

-To make it easy to force the update on that tables too, we added a console command, which can be used to migrate the remaining columns to bigints.
+To make it easy to force the update on those tables too, we've added a console command, which can be used to migrate the remaining columns to bigints.

 The command can safely be executed.
 It will show a success message when there is nothing to do::